mparrett/pizzabuilder-client/README.md

 ### Notes and Next Steps

 This project was a lot of fun.
 Vue.js is pretty powerful and a blast to work with.
+VS Code is a decent code editor too, although I barely scratched the surface.

 Here are some areas I'd consider focusing on next: